-Don't let the challenge of filling out the FAFSA defeat you.
 These helpful hints will simplify the process.

-You must file the FAFSA if you want federal or state student aid.
-Filing at https://studentaid.gov is faster.
-Plus, your answers are automatically edited, meaning you're less likely to make errors.
+You must file the FAFSA if you want federal or state student aid, and some school student aid requires it also.
+File online at https://studentaid.gov.

-You'll need a Federal Student Aid ID (FSA ID) username and password and will be asked to verify your identity to set up an account.
+You'll need a Student Aid Account username and password and will be asked to verify your identity to set up an account.
+Each parent listed on your FAFSA will also need their own Student Aid Account.
+Experts say you should set up your Student Aid Account two weeks before filing your FAFSA.